What is Forex?

 Using a leverage trader can make a transaction for a sum significantly bigger than the sum on their account.
 Exchange rates are changing constantly which provides another opportunity for making a profit.
 High liquidity allows for fast opening and closing of positions virtually at any moment.

-3. Forex players
+Forex market players

 International inter-bank market Forex is a non-stock trading platform.
 In other words, the platform does not exist physically.
 All operations take place on the Net.
 Presently, major Forex players are national Central banks of different countries.